bread-and-pepper/django-userena/docs/installation.rst

 set this to ``-1``.
 As noted before, you are also required to set the ``AUTH_PROFILE_MODULE`` to your custom defined profile.

-For examples, add the following into your settings.py file:
+For example, add the following into your settings.py file:

 .. code-block:: python